 How much RAM do I need?

 The RAM requirement varies from program to program.
 But the minimum amount of RAM needed stays the same.
 You may have to add more RAM according to your needs in future.
-The reason being, the applications insanely slow down in case of lesser RAM.
+The reason is, that the applications are insanely slow in case of lesser RAM.

 There may be a case where you encapsulate excessive RAM.
-For instance, if you use 12 GB of RAM and you own a 16 GB kit that upgrades to 32GB, it won’t bring major changes to your performance as there is no requirement as such depending on your usage.
+For instance, if you use 12 GB of RAM for a PC and own a 16 GB kit that upgrades to 32GB, it won’t bring major changes to your performance as there is no requirement depending on your usage.
 Therefore, you have wasted your money here.

 This is why it is essential for you to choose a capacity that matches your requirements.

 4 GB: if you are running on an extreme budget, you can go for 4 GB RAM for PC.
 It can be used in some tablets or low and chrome books.

 8 GB: if you are a basic Windows gamer with lower settings, you can pick 8 GB RAM for PC.
 It is generally installed in several entry-level notebooks.

 32 GB: 38 GB RAM for PC is considered an appropriate pick.
 It is beneficial for gamers as they can also boost the performance levels in some heavy games.

 64 GB: if you are an owner of any workstation or a professional editor, engineer, or in related fields, then you can go for it.